alexyandy2016/fractal/readme.md

 }
 ```

-Assuming you've already set up a test environment, you can run `phpunit`, if your project is based on 5.1.* framework.
+Optional Step: Assuming you've already set up a test environment, you can run `phpunit`, if your project is based on 5.1.* framework.

 ```bash
 //For Laravel